Are you wondering how to start a Medium company blog?

 Is Posting On Medium Bad for SEO?

-If you’re posting really good content then there’s nothing to fear.
+But if you’re posting really good content then there’s nothing to fear.
 Syndication happens all the time, and it’s helpful to readers in most cases.

 And you still have to put the effort into creating that content, or paying a blogging service to create something amazing for you to post.

-There’s also an argument that you shouldn’t post your content anywhere else because it detracts from your own chance to rank.
+There’s also an argument that you shouldn’t post your content anywhere else because it detracts from your own site’s chance to rank.
 Which is true, in some ways, but there’s a counter-argument for smaller businesses that the content may never have found an audience without syndication anyway.

 We have certainly found that syndication has helped us to reach new clients.